sho-kawano/sho-kawano.github.io/_pages/1_about.md

 ### Personal

-People often describe me as energetic, funny, and outgoing.
+I'm always changing but people often describe me as energetic, funny, and open.
 I love traveling, cooking, sports, gardening, and spending time with my girlfriend Laura.
-I generally value experiences more than things.
+I try to value experiences more than stuff.
 I'm also blessed to have many friends and a loving family.

-Insight Meditation practice & philosophy has had a big influence on my life.
+Insight Meditation practice & philosophy has and continues to change my life for the better.

 #### A Few Highlights